 Posted on Leave a comment

 Running on a sprained ankle is possible only under certain conditions.

-It is recommended to return to running when you are as much as possible pain-free, have a full range of motion, and the strength in the injured ankle is equal to that in your uninjured side.
-With a mild sprain and a functionally protective brace, you can often return to running in a couple of weeks.
+It depends on the severity of the sprain.
+You should only consider running when you’re mostly pain-free, have a full range of motion, and the strength in your injured ankle matches your uninjured one.
+For a mild sprain, using a protective brace can allow you to return to running within a couple of weeks.

-How should you sleep with a sprained ankle?
+How should I sleep with a sprained ankle?

-5) Avoid running or stepping on uneven surfaces.
+5) Avoid running on uneven surfaces or steep hills.

+Posted on Leave a comment